Tak Tak Falls. The Only Waterfall on Siargao.

 From the parking area it takes about 5 minutes to walk right in front of Tak Tak Waterfall.
 The only people were a maintenance crew that take really good care of the place.
 One guy even scoops out leaves from the pool.

 Unlike other waterfalls in the Philippines, Tak-Tak Falls doesn’t have that milky blue colour.
 We had got used to that and had actually expected this to be similar.
-Instead, the water is clear at the shallow parts and in the morning it was actually rather chilly.
+Instead, the water is clear mostly at the shallow parts and in the morning it was rather chilly.

 Surprisingly, Jacqueline was the one who immediately headed towards the pool while I was wandering all around the place.
 The surrounding area is partly man made and does contrast with the overall landscape.
 However, this may have been the only way to contain the water and create a pool surrounded in tropical jungle.